akotronis/FormatTablesp3/README.md

 - counts,
 - percentages,
-- the statistical important differences, if present in the input file(s) and
+- the statistical significance, if present in the input file(s) and
 - table of contents

 The table of contents has hyperlinks to navigate to each table on each of the above sheets